- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 GOLF

-Erika Wicoff will work with you on the fundamentals of your game and provide a possible new perspective on your putting.
-Bring your 7 iron and your putter or use one of ours.
+Erika Wicoff will work with you on your fundamentals and possibly provide a new perspective on your golf game.Bring your 7 iron and sand wedge or use one of ours.
 Simple adjustments to your address position and target perception can make a huge impact in your overall game.
-Wicoff has been teaching for over 12 years after a successful playing career that includes winning three Big Ten Individual Championships, two US Women’s Amateur Medals and competing in five US Women’s Opens while playing on the LPGA tour for six years.
+Wicoff has been teaching for over 18 years after a successful playing career that includes winning three Big Ten Individual Championships, two US Women’s Amateur Medals and competing in five US Women’s Opens while playing on the LPGA tour for six years.
 An IU Athletic Hall of Fame and Indiana PGA Hall of Fame Inductee, her experience competing, and teaching will help you play better golf.

-Tim Irwin previously worked for Heartland Film, the largest film festival in the Midwest.
-As Artistic Director of Heartland Film, Irwin was ultimately responsible for the programmatic and artistic direction of the organization.
-Irwin is currently the executive producer of “Artrageous with Nate,” an Emmy award-winning travel show focused on creativity and innovation.
+Tim Irwin is the Executive Producer of Artrageous with Nate, an Indianapolis-based educational content creator focused on creativity and innovation.
+Irwin previously worked for Heartland Film, the largest film festival in the Midwest.
+As Artistic Director of Heartland Film, Irwin was responsible for the programmatic and artistic direction of the organization.

 HIVE PRODUCTS